frePPLe/frepple/doc/model-reference/parameter.rst

                       2 (verbose).
 loading_time_units  | Time units to be used for the resource report.
                     | Accepted values are: hours, days, weeks.
+calendar            | Name of a calendar to align new operationplans with.
+                    | When this parameter is used, the plan results are
+                      effectively grouped in the time buckets defined in this calendar.
+                    | This feature is typically used for medium and long term
+                      plans.
+Such plans are reviewed in monthly or weekly buckets rather than at individual dates.
 =================== =============================================================

 **Example XML structures**